hakoerber/rbackupd/doc/sphinx/source/config.rst

 rsync_logfile
 ~~~~~~~~~~~~~

-A boolean specifiying whether an rsync logfile should be created.
+A boolean specifying whether an rsync logfile should be created.

 rsync_logfile_name
 ~~~~~~~~~~~~~~~~~~